Lenovo smartphones: Marketing and sales growth

 In March 2014, Lenovo announced that it would release smartphones in the United Kingdom.
 Lenovo said that the launch would go forward regardless of whether or not its deal to purchase Motorola wins regulatory approval.
 As of March 2014, Lenovo was working with Vodafone and other carriers to ensure that its phones are compatible with their networks.
 Lenovo expects to release its first products intended for Britain at the IFA trade show in Germany in September 2014.
 Lenovo said that entering the British market would take about nine months due to the fact that most phones in the United Kingdom are sold with service contracts.
 Carriers have strict requirements for the phones they sell.
 Lenovo plans to use its current distributors, Exertis Micro-P, Ingram Micro, and Tech Data to sell its mobile phones.

 In late April 2014, Lenovo announced that it projects selling 80 million smartphones worldwide in the fiscal year that began on 1 April.
 Lenovo said that it expects smartphones and tablets to drive its profits in 2014.
 Yang Yuanqing said, "We have to look outside China for a bigger market share and higher profit margins."
 He also stated that adding that its partnership with Google, owner of the Android operating system was getting stronger due to Lenovo's acquisition of Motorola Mobility.

 In the fourth quarter of 2014, Motorola's sales grew by 118% year-on-year on a unit basis.
 Lenovo generally maintains geographic separation of the "Lenovo" and "Motorola" brands in smartphones.
 For example, Japan where as of May 2015, neither brand of phone was sold, will be reserved exclusively for Motorola.
 In China, both brands are sold after the re-introduction of Motorola smartphones after a two-year absence.
 Both brands are also sold in India.
 Lenovo announced in April 2015, that the two brands would continue to operate separately in India.

 Branding

-The "Le" series of devices, including the LePhone, LePad, and the LeTV were sold under the "idea" brand outside of China.
+The "Le" series of devices, including the LePhone, LePad, and the LeTV (Not to be confused as the LeTV series of hardware and streaming platform by LeEco) were sold under the "idea" brand outside of China.
 The LePhone was thus known as the "ideaphone" in other markets.
-The "Le" pre-fix means "happy" in Mandarin Chinese and this branding is only used in Mainland China.
+The "Le" pre-fix means "happy" in Mandarin Chinese and this branding is only used in mainland China.